lervag/wiki.vim/README.md

 [full documentation](doc/wiki.txt).

 Note: `wiki.vim` is _not_ a filetype plugin.
 It is designed to be used _with_
       filetype plugins, e.g. dedicated Markdown plugins.
-A simple alternative is to use [wiki-ft.vim](https://github.com/lervag/wiki-ft.vim) for syntax
-      highlighting and folding of `.wiki` files.
 Users are adviced to read `:help wiki-intro-plugins` for a list of plugins that work well with `wiki.vim`.

 Note: Some features require a recent version of Vim (>= 8.1) or NeoVim (>= 0.5).